-The Advisor seeks to construct a diversified portfolio for the VA Global Moderate Allocation Portfolio and VA Equity Allocation Portfolio by purchasing shares of Underlying Funds that invest in equity securities of domestic issuers (the "Domestic Equity Underlying Funds") and international issuers (the "International Equity Underlying Funds" and together with the Domestic Equity Underlying Funds, the "Equity Underlying Funds").
+The Advisor seeks to construct a diversified portfolio for the VA Global Moderate Allocation Portfolio and VA Equity Allocation Portfolio by purchasing shares of Underlying Funds that invest in equity securities of domestic issuers (the "Domestic Equity Underlying Funds") and international issuers (the "International Equity Underlying Funds") and international issuers (the "International Equity Underlying Funds") and international issuers (the "International Equity Underlying Funds" and together with the Domestic Equity Underlying Funds, the "Equity Underlying Funds").
 The VA Global Moderate Allocation Portfolio will also purchase shares of Underlying Funds that invest in fixed income securities of domestic and international issuers (the "Fixed Income Underlying Funds").